safiqul/2410/docs/addressing/addressing-forwarding-routing.md

 ## Overview

 So far you have learned how to create your own network with a few lines of python codes in `mininet`.
-In this lab, you will learn how to add IP addresses to network interfaces, enable IP fowarding in a machine to make it a router, and manually configure network routes (static routing) to allow nodes to communicate with each other.
+In this lab, you will learn how to add IP addresses to network interfaces, enable IP forwarding in a machine to make it a router, and manually configure network routes (static routing) to allow nodes to communicate with each other.

 **NOTE** we'll still use mininet but *only* for creating *nodes*.